ehj37/Web-Dev-Projects/COMC Chrome Extension/README.md

 Voila!
 Go to the COMC inventory manager to find a helpful new button!

 To disable this extension go to chrome://extensions/ and either remove it or press the button in the lower right-hand corner.

+WARNING: The trick of entering ** in the price window doesn't work as expected when non-outpriced cards have been hidden.